 Lake Superior Ice Formations

-A Look at the Diversity of Lake Superior Ice Formations
+The Spectacular Diversity Of Lake Superior Ice Formations

 Most of us understand how lake ice forms.
 Water gets cold… really cold… and it turns to ice.
 Yet this (relatively) simple process combines with other forces of nature to create an astonishingly diverse “family” of ice formations.
 With our upcoming Winter Photography Workshop – and its focus on capturing the beauty of Lake Superior ice formations – I thought it might be fun to do a quick post on some of the different types of ice we’re likely to encounter.